rumineykova/android-lab/README.md

 * Git ignore for Android Studio [here](https://gist.github.com/iainconnor/8605514)

 ## :warning:This week's deliverables
-Completing *Part I* is compulsory, completing *Part II* will give you the status of an Android ninja.
+Completing *Part I* is compulsory, completing *Part IIb* will give you the status of an Android ninja.
 Next week we will continue with Android development.
 Your compulsory submission deadline will be next week. </br>
 However the skills you will gain this week will be essential if you want to succeed with next week's Android task. </br>